vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/Setup.md

     @PageKind(article)
 }

-Add Calligraphy in an existing Swift project
+Add Calligraphy in an existing Swift project.

 ## Add to an Xcode Project via SPM